ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S06-daos/M3-manage/index.md

-# DAO - Decentralized Autonomous Organizations
+# DAOs - Decentralized Autonomous Organizations

 “If you want to go fast, go alone.
 If you want to go far, go together.”